Ethnography – Definition & How to Write

 Note even the irrelevant content (it’s better to have extra notes that you may not need than end up with missing data)

-Make the notes as detailed and concise as possible6
+Make the notes as detailed and concise as possible

 I spent the morning observing the differences in the staff’s behavior in the presence of their management.
 Sasha Lee, the most talkative on the staff, was noticeably silent and barely made any jokes.
 On the other hand, Marianna was quite opinionated and answered all questions.
 The entire staff used formal language and did not stray away from the meeting’s subject.